galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-raceid/tutorial.md

 {: .comment}

 > ### {% icon details %} Details: Why the Same Number of Features
-> * RaceID normalises the data so that all cells are compared using the same features.
+> RaceID normalises the data so that all cells are compared using the same features.
 If the features compared between cells are different, then it is hard to make a meaningful assessment of how much one cell differs from another.
+The features that are selected need to be *meaningful*, meaning that they must describe or contribute to the biological variation in the data, and therefore must be differentially expressed between cells.
+>
-> * For cells that are not filtered out during this stage which have less than the "required" number of features, a value of 0.1 is added to the count data so that these features are not lost during the analysis.
-This makes the assumption that the feature *is* detectable for that cell (i.e. no errors during sequencing) but that the transcript was very lowly expressed.
+> The cells that still remain after filtering will *still* contain some genes which have count values of zero.
+Zero values are hard to work with when comparing levels of expression across cells, so a value of 0.1 is added to the count data so that these features are not lost during the analysis.
+This forces the assumption that the gene *is* detectable for that cell (i.e. no errors during sequencing) but that the transcript was very lowly expressed.
+>
-> * However, it is important to see the flat square plot for the post-filtered number of features, since it shows that the dataset is primed correctly for analysis with C number of cells and G number of genes.
-> * For a more 'realistic' distribution of features, re-run the tool with *"Count filtered features greater than or equal to 1"* enabled.
+> However, it is important to see the flat square plot (bottom-right) for the post-filtered number of features, since it shows that the dataset is primed correctly for analysis with C number of cells and G number of genes.
+For a more 'realistic' distribution of features, re-run the tool with *"Count filtered features greater than or equal to 1"* enabled.
+>
 {: .details}

 > ### {% icon question %} Questions